megarcia/HTCondor_examples/README.md

 This example illustrates running HTCondor workflows using these DAGMan capabilities.

 Before you start, you need to get the two Landsat image files to be processed.
-They are too large for me to keep in this project on GitHub, and I don't have a place to put them for you to download directly to the HTCondor system.
+They are too large (~100 MB each) for me to keep in this project on GitHub, and I don't yet have a place on the web to put them for you to download directly to the HTCondor system.
 First, in your HTCondor account:

 ```
 $ cd ~/HTCondor_examples